brunobadac/tipulator/README.md

 # Tipulator 💰

 A simple tip calculator web app built with HTML, CSS, and JavaScript.
+Developed as part of a challenge from Code Institute.

 ## 🚀 Features